-If you’ve been working really hard to get better and recover from something like depression and anxiety, maybe you would benefit from taking it easy a little bit.
+If you’ve been working really hard to improve your life, maybe you would benefit from taking it easy a little bit.
 Take stock of what’s in your life, what’s working, and appreciate this very moment that you’re living.

 Slow down, simplify, and let go of the excess.
 Inhale in, and then exhale –

 Just let go of everything that once held you back.
 Let go of feeling like you should be farther along than you are now.
 Let go of trying to rush things, and just trust the process instead.